Nileshkl/Capstone-Project-EDA-Airbnb-and-Data-Visualization-with-PowerBI/README.md

-# Capstone-Project-EDA-Airbnb
+# :star: AirBnb Booking Analysis (EDA) :star:

-Airbnb-Bookings-Analysis-Capstone-Project.
+This is EDA Capstone Project on topic Airbnb booking analysis
 ---

 ## Description

-This is an EDA capstone project on Airbnb bookings data, for [Alma Better](https://www.almabetter.com/) full stack data science course.
+This is an EDA capstone project on Airbnb bookings data, for [AlmaBetter](https://www.almabetter.com/) full stack data science course.

 ---